bendayaniv/ValidatorLibrary/README.md

 # Validator Library
-An library who made for Android Studio developers to help you to validate your users inputs
+An library who made for Android Studio developers to help them to validate their users inputs

 ## Content
 * [Validate Options](#validate-options)